Grant Taylor (actor)

-Ronald Grant Taylor (6 December 1917 – 1971) was an English-Australian actor best known as the abrasive General Henderson in the Gerry Anderson science fiction series UFO and for his lead role in Forty Thousand Horsemen (1940).
+Ronald Grant Taylor (6 December 1917 – 26 January 1971) was an English-Australian actor best known as the abrasive General Henderson in the Gerry Anderson science fiction series UFO and for his lead role in Forty Thousand Horsemen (1940).

 Early life

 Taylor was born in Newcastle upon Tyne in England, but moved to Australia with his parents as a child.
 For a time he worked as a professional boxer in Melbourne under the name of Lance Matheson.
 According to a later newspaper report, he had 70 bouts, lost eight and drew 11.
-He reportedly also served in the merchant marine.
+He reportedly also served in the Merchant Marine.

 Acting debut

 Cinesound Productions were looking for someone with wrestling skills to play the part of a gorilla in Gone to the Dogs (1939), so Taylor auditioned.
 He did not get the part but met Alec Kellaway who persuaded him to join Cinesound's Talent School.

 Ken G. Hall said that one of the problems of the Australian industry of this time was they "were consistently short of trained juveniles and ingenues".
 Cinesound in particular had a great deal of trouble finding male romantic leads.
 They either left to work in radio (Dick Fair), returned overseas (John Longden, Billy Rayes), left for overseas (Frank Leighton), or died (Brian Abbot).
 Cinesound Talent School was partly founded with an intention to rectify this.

-Taylor's physique, good looks and charm saw Ken G. Hall cast him as the juvenile lead in Dad Rudd, MP (1940) opposite Yvonne East.
+Taylor's physique, good looks and charm saw Ken G. Hall cast him as the juvenile lead in Dad Rudd, M.P.
+(1940) opposite Yvonne East.
 The Sydney Truth later wrote:

 Taylor... scored in the scenes of the flood, where, clad in oilskins, he shouted instructions above the torrent of the waters.
 He was happier in the romantic finale, too, than Australian leading men are wont to be.
 But lighting did not flatter his appearance, nor microphone his voice, in some of the early scenes.

 Forty Thousand Horsemen and stardom

 Taylor was then selected by Charles Chauvel to play the lead role of 'Red' Gallagher in the war film Forty Thousand Horsemen (1940).
 Chauvel had cast Errol Flynn in his first lead role.
 His wife Elsa described Taylor as like "a big kid" on the set.
 Charles Chauvel said "I consider Grant Taylor by far the best screen lead here."
 Taylor was paid £15 a week.
+Filmink called him "good looking, charismatic and masculine, with a terrific physique, relaxed demeanour and confidence."

 This movie was a massive international success and a Hollywood or English career beckoned, but Taylor elected to stay in Australia.
 Career-wise it proved to be a bad decision, as film production in Australia declined sharply with the advent of World War II and Taylor was unable to follow up his success immediately.
-However, according to one historian, his "radio career advance rapidly, particularly in Sydney where he not only turned in some memorable performances but earned himself a reputation as one of th ewild and colourful characters of the 1940s and 50s."
+However, according to one historian, his "radio career advanced rapidly, particularly in Sydney where he not only turned in some memorable performances but earned himself a reputation as one of the wild and colourful characters of the 1940s and 50s."